 - Heat up time: Gaggia is warming up faster because of the smaller boiler, but you have to wait between shots.

-- Portafilter: Both machines have good portafilters.
+- Portafilter: Both machines have great commercial grade portafilters, with 58mm filter baskets.

-- The semi-automatics from Gaggia are insanely reliable.
-In an economy where everything is made to last as little as possible, you wonder how come Gaggia and Rancilio didn't change yet.
+In an economy where everything is made to last as little as possible, you wonder how come Gaggia and Rancilio didn’t change yet.